TRANSLATING

 Professor Santa Ono

-EIT Oxford & Global President, Ellison Institute of Technology
+President, Ellison Institute of Technology Oxford and Global (EIT)

 Craig Fox